neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_moderator.md

 # Definition

-A Moderator is an administrator, ranked after Admin, who manages the community.
+A Moderator is a staff member who manages the community.

 # Role